 Have a no-gift or minimum gifts policy even for festivals and special occasions.

 Managing your in-laws who can be a pain in the ass can be a sensitive issue at times – simply because your spouse and they share a lot more than you think.
 Acting too fast and not giving them enough time to change can backfire and spoil your relationship with your husband.
 Make sure he is not made to feel that he is being pushed to take sides or assign blame every time a difficult situation arises.
 Assure him that you just want to be respected and have nothing against his feelings for his parents and vice versa.

 Being mindful of and sensitive towards your spouse’s feelings will ensure that you both are on the same side.
 Explain to him that in seeking respect for you and him, he is not belittling or betraying his parents.
 Acknowledge his feelings and assure him that you are with him in maintaining a healthy relationship with his parents.

-Talk to your in-laws and explain to them that you do not believe that you have done anything to deserve disrespect and rude behaviour from them.
+Talk to your rude in-laws and explain to them that you do not believe that you have done anything to deserve disrespect and rude behaviour from them.
 Take a step forward and ask them what have you done to upset them so much that they have been disrespecting you and even badmouthing you in front of other relatives.
-Tell them you know the gossip about yourself that are doing the rounds.
+Tell them you know the gossip that’s been going around.

-These steps will send your in-laws the message that they are dealing with an adult and not a child, and they cannot get away treating you like they do.
+These steps will send your in-laws the message that they are dealing with an adult and not a child, and they cannot get away with treating you like they do.
 Agreed, managing in-laws is easier said than done.
-They don’t generally see the problems as you do, and if they do, they seem to care the least.
-If such is the case with you, you will need to take charge before it becomes suffocating and you end up spending all your energies on people who don’t care.
+They don’t generally see problems as you do, and if they do, they seem to care the least.
+If such is the case with you, you will need to take charge before it becomes too suffocating to endure.
+You don’t want to end up spending all your energy on people who don’t care.